(A) MCPs must have administrative and management arrangements or procedures, including a mandatory compliance plan, to guard against fraud and abuse.

 (i) Provision for prompt response to detected offenses, and for development of corrective action initiatives relating to the MCP's contract; and

-(j) Prompt reporting of all instances of fraud and abuse to ODJFS and member fraud to the CDJFS.
+(j) Prompt reporting of all instances of fraud and abuse to ODM and member fraud to the CDJFS.

-(C) ODJFS or its designee may conduct on-site audits and reviews as deemed necessary based on periodic analysis of financial, utilization, provider panel, and other information.
+(C) ODM or its designee may conduct on-site audits and reviews as deemed necessary based on periodic analysis of financial, utilization, provider panel, and other information.

-(E) Failure of the MCP to submit any ODJFS-requested materials, as specified in paragraph (D) of this rule, without cause as determined by ODJFS, on or before the due date, may result in application of any or all of the sanctions listed in rule 5101:3-26-10 of the Administrative Code.
+(E) Failure of the MCP to submit any ODM-requested materials, as specified in paragraph (D) of this rule, without cause as determined by ODM, on or before the due date, may result in application of any or all of the sanctions listed in rule 5101:3-26-10 of the Administrative Code.

-(F) Record retention.
 All hard copy or electronic records originated or prepared in connection with the MCP's performance of its obligations under the provider agreement, including but not limited to working papers or information related to the preparation of reports, medical records, progress notes, charges, journals, ledgers, and fiscal reports, will be retained and safeguarded by the MCP and its subcontractors in accordance with applicable sections of the federal regulations, the Revised Code, and the Administrative Code.
-Records stored electronically must be produced at the MCP's or expense, upon request, in the format specified by state or federal authorities.
-All such records must be maintained for a minimum of six years from the renewal, amendment or termination date of the provider agreement or, in the event that the MCP has been notified that state or federal authorities have commenced an audit or investigation of the provider agreement, until such time as the matter under audit or investigation has been resolved.
+Records stored electronically must be produced at the MCP's expense, upon request, in the format specified by state or federal authorities.
+All such records must be maintained for a minimum of eight years from the renewal, amendment or termination date of the provider agreement or in the event that the MCP has been notified that state or federal authorities have commenced an audit or investigation of the provider agreement, until such time as the matter under audit or investigation has been resolved.
+For the initial three years of the retention period, the records must be stored in a manner and place that provides readily available access.

 Promulgated Under: 119.03